Lime,

 As for the mixer design,

-the use of an upper impeller is definitely recommended.
-In the event of
+the use of an upper impeller is definitely recommended when considered for

 storage tank to quickly achieve a uniform slurry.
 Without the upper impeller,